-Spawning BCT were collected from Manning Meadow Reservoir in 2021 in a constructed fish trap in Timber Creek, a small perennial tributary to the reservoir.
-Trapping and spawning dates are summarized in Table 2.
-The inlet trap included compartmentalized pens where fish could be collected, sorted, and held until spawning (title page).
+Spawning BCT were collected from Manning Meadow Reservoir in 2022 in a constructed fish trap in Timber Creek, a small perennial tributary to the reservoir.
+The trap was set up on June 9 and operated until June 16.
+All of the trapping and spawning dates are summarized in Table 2.
+The inlet trap included compartmentalized pens where fish could be collected, sorted, and held until the spawning date (title page image).
 Utah Division of Wildlife Resources (DWR) personnel or other government agency volunteers visited the site daily while the inflow trap was in operation.

-Eggs were collected from trapped BCT on June 8 and 14, 2021.
+Eggs were collected from trapped BCT on June 13 and 16, 2022.
 Trapping was supervised by Glenwood Hatchery personnel, while spawning was conducted by personnel from Egan Hatchery.
 All BCT were sorted and ripe fish were spawned using standard state methods (Figure 2).
 Females were generally paired with males at a ratio of 2:1 in spawn groups; eggs and milt were generally pooled from 10 females and 5 males at a time.
-Ovarian fluid was collected for disease testing from 60 females on June 14.
+Ovarian fluid was collected for disease testing from 60 females on June 13.
 Fluid was pooled from 5 females at a time, per standard pathogen protocol.
 Eggs were water-hardened for at least one hour and then transported to the Fountain Green Hatchery isolation station for incubation.
-All eggs collected on June 14 were made triploid.
+All eggs collected from both spawn days were diploid, as there was no need for triploids this year.
 The eyed eggs were later moved to the Glenwood Hatchery for hatching and rearing.
-All BCT were stocked as fingerlings in fall 2021.
+All BCT were stocked as fingerlings in fall 2022.

 Disease certification was completed as required by standard protocol, including a 60-fish lethal sample and ovarian fluid from 60 females.
 Disease work was conducted by personnel from the Fisheries Experiment Station.
 The lethal sample for disease certification was obtained from the trend net survey conducted concurrently with spawning activities.
 Timber Creek and Manning Creek below the spillway were inspected for aquatic invasive species as per DWR protocols.

-Results from the spawn operation and trend net survey were compared with trends observed since 1992.
+Results from the trend net survey and spawn operation were compared with those observed since 1992.